 For the kitchen

 Mismatched vintage wares look beautiful on display or for a high tea.

 Unlike other forms of retail therapy, when you’re shopping for vintage items you may stumble upon something which you won’t find again.

 No matter what weekend markets you go to, you’re bound to get a stall or two dedicated to plants – herbs, succulents, fruits trees, vegetables… and all at some very reasonable prices.
 I pick up my herb seedlings from the markets because they have always grown better than nursery varieties.
 This time around I also saw some great outdoor decorator and furniture items that were nice and compact so those of us who are apartment dwellers can fit them into our balconies and and courtyards.

 Freshly ground coffee, fresh juices, organic breads and lamb skewers cooked over hot coals.
-The markets are no longer a shabby affair, it’s becoming quite gourmet with loads of rustic foodie charm.
-The delish smells of freshly cooking food wafts through the air at all times, so it’s best not to eat prior because you’ll just be having a second breakfast.
+Most markets quite gourmet with food truck options growing.
+The smells of freshly cooked food wafts through the air to add to the charm of the whole markets experience.